 What languages does Swimm support?
 What about VCS's?

-We do, however, rely on Git, and currently do not support other version control systems (VCS's) other than Git (like Mercurial, Perforce, etc.).
+Swimm relies on Git, and currently does not support other version control systems (VCS’s) other than Git (like Mercurial, Perforce, etc.).

 How is data, created with Swimm, synced between team members?